sahuankit010/sahuankit010/README.md

 - ⚡ Fun fact: ...
 -->

-### I'm an aspiring Software Developer, a Competitive Coder and a Web Developer!
+### I'm a Software Developer and a Competitive Coder!

 - 🔭 I’m currently full time masters CS student at UTD, Texas.